-All across the web, you see links or checkboxes linking to legal terms.
+All across the web, you see links to legal terms.
 By completing the form, logging in to the app, or continuing to browse the site, you are thereby accepting those legal terms.
 You'll find three major flavors of approaches to presenting legal terms.
 People call them browsewrap, clickwrap, and sign-in wrap.

 Browsewrap, Clickwrap, and Sign-in wrap